vaishnavijoshi10/Signalnoise/README.md

 speech distortion.

 DSP Technique used
-We have used LMS technique.Least mean squares (LMS) algorithms are class of adaptive filter used to mimic a desired filter by finding the filter coefficients that relate to producing the least mean square of the error signal.
+ The technique have used is  LMS algorithm.Least mean squares (LMS) algorithms are class of adaptive filter used to mimic a desired filter by finding the filter coefficients that relate to producing the least mean square of the error signal.
 In practice, we don’t know statistical information of the input such as the auto-correlation